DeepBrain-AI/docs/docs/aihuman/unity-sdk/getting-started/first-aihuman.md

 #### 1-1.
 Select Assets > Create > Scene from the Unity Editor menu to create a new scene.
 #### 1-2.
 Delete the Main Camera and Directional Light game objects that are created by default.
 #### 1-3.
-Select AI Human SDK, AIPlayer, AIPlayer, and AIPlayerUI prefabs in the Assets/DeepBrainAI/SDK/Prefabs path of the Project window and place them in the Hierarchy window with drag and drop.
+Select AIHumanSDK, AIPlayer, and AIPlayerUI prefabs in the Assets/DeepBrainAI/SDK/Prefabs path of the Project window and place them in the Hierarchy window with drag and drop.
 #### 1-4.
-After selecting the AIHumanSDK game object in the Hierarchy window, enter or set the authentication information issued by **[AI Human SDK Website](https://aitalk.deepbrainai.io)** in the AppId, UserKey, Uuid, and Platform items of the Inspector > AIHumanSDKManager component.
-(If Uuid is not entered, it is automatically Call Guid.NewGuid() to create a Uuid.)
+After selecting the AIHumanSDK game object in the Hierarchy window, enter or set the authentication information issued by **[AI Human SDK Website](https://aihuman.deepbrain.io)** in the AppId, UserKey, and Platform items of the Inspector > AIHumanSDKManager component.
 #### 1-5.
 In the Unity Editor menu, create a new game object through GameObject > Create Empty and set the name to QuickStart.

 <img src="/img/aihuman/unity/quickstart_hierarchy.png" />